robclewley/fovea/README.md

 #####Importing vs. Subclassing
 When you are ready to use Fovea in your own setting, you have the option of importing a vanilla version of the GUI (```python with from fovea.graphics import gui ```), as we have already seen.
 Or you can create your own class, which subclasses diagnosticGUI.
-The vanilla version is a global singleton instance defined with a plotter2D object at the bottom of graphics.py.
-For problems that can be solved with the suite of tools built in for diagnosticGUI and plotter2D, using the imported GUI should be sufficient.
+The vanilla version is a global singleton instance defined with a Plotter object at the bottom of graphics.py.
+For problems that can be solved with the suite of tools built in for diagnosticGUI and Plotter, using the imported GUI should be sufficient.
 However, if you wish to create your own methods that interact with diagnosticGUI's internal attributes, a customized gui can be easily created.

 ```python
 from fovea import graphics